-We now turn to the other critical point ($w-v=u$) separating the topological PT symmetric phase and the PT broken phase.
+We now turn to the other critical point ($w-v=u$) separating the topological PT-symmetric phase and the spontaneously PT-broken phase.
 It exhibits a very different entanglement entropy scaling.
 At this critical point, we observe an additional pair of eigenvalues $\xi_{\pm, \alpha} = 0.5 \pm i I_\alpha$, where $ I_\alpha$ depends on the subsystem size.
 This pair in the entanglement spectrum mimics the protected boundary modes in the gapless point in the physical spectrum [see Fig.\ \ref{F2}(b) at $w-v=u$ and Fig.\ \ref{ES_EE}(a) in \cite{SM}].
 Although this pair of eigenvalues contributes to the pure real part of the entanglement entropy, the imaginary part $I_\alpha$ depends on the total system size.
-We find the entanglement entropy has the following scaling $S_A = \alpha \ln [\sin ({\pi L_A}/{L})]+\rm {const.}$, where $\alpha$ decreases as a function of the total system size [Figs.\ \ref{ES_EE}(b-c) in \cite{SM}].
-The length-dependent coefficient $\alpha$ is not described by the CFT.
-However, at the effective field theory level, these two critical points are the same and should have the same scaling behavior in the entanglement entropy.
-To resolve this discrepancy, we consider another bipartition which cutting through the unit-cell.
-In this bipartition, it is equivalent to shifting the half of the unit-cell of the original system.
-Under this shifted unit-cell, the hopping $w$ and $v$ are interchanged and the entanglement spectrum are identical to the critical point that separates the trivial PT symmetric phase and the PT broken phase.
+We find the entanglement entropy shows the scaling $S_A = \alpha \ln [\sin ({\pi L_A}/{L})]+\rm {const.}$, where $\alpha$ decreases as a function of the total system size [Figs.\ \ref{ES_EE}(b-c) in \cite{SM}].
+The length-dependent coefficient $\alpha$ is not described by CFT.
+However, these two critical points are seemingly described by the same effective field theory, and one would expect the same scaling behavior in the entanglement entropy.

+To shed some light on this issue, we consider another bipartition which cuts through the unit cell\cite{2006PhRvB..73x5115R}.
+With this shifted unit-cell, the hopping $w$ and $v$ are interchanged and the entanglement spectra are identical to the critical point that separates the trivial PT-symmetric phase and the spontaneously PT-broken phase.
 We recover the $c=-2$ entanglement entropy scaling under this bipartition.
-Recently, in Hermitian systems, the protected boundary modes in the critical systems have also been discussed in Ref. \cite{Verresen2019}.
-To make comparison, the entanglement spectrum in this model also has boundary modes in the entanglement spectrum reflecting the existence of physical boundary modes.
-We can also shift the half of the unit-cell and recover the $c=1$ scaling of this free-fermion system \cite{SM}.
-The critical point separating the topological PT symmetric phase and the PT broken phase can also be seen as the symmetry-enriched bc-ghost CFT.
+The above story reminds us of the protected boundary modes (both in the physical and entanglement spectra) in the symmetry-enriched critical point in the Hermitian system discussed in Ref.\ \cite{Verresen2019}.
+There, by redefining the unit-cell, we also recover the $c=1$ scaling of the free-fermion system \cite{SM}.
+In this sense, the non-unitary CFT appearing at the critical point separating the topological PT-symmetric phase and the spontaneously PT-broken phase may be viewed as a non-Hermitian analog of symmetry-enriched critical theory.